Brouwer's conjecture: State of the art

 Brouwer has confirmed by computation that the conjecture is valid for all graphs with at most 10 vertices.
+It was later shown that the conjecture also holds for all graphs with up to 11 vertices.

-It is also known that the conjecture is valid for any number of vertices if t = 1, 2, n − 1, and n.
+It is also known that the conjecture is valid for any number of vertices if t = 1, 2, 3, n − 4, n − 3, n − 2, n − 1, and n.

 For certain types of graphs, Brouwer's conjecture is known to be valid for all t and for any number of vertices.
 In particular, it is known that is valid for trees, and for unicyclic and bicyclic graphs.
 It was also proved that Brouwer’s conjecture holds for two large families of graphs; the first family of graphs is obtained from a clique by identifying each of its vertices to a vertex of an arbitrary c-cyclic graph, and the second family is composed of the graphs in which the removal of the edges of the maximal complete bipartite subgraph gives a graph each of whose non-trivial components is a c-cyclic graph.

 For certain sequences of random graphs, Brouwer's conjecture holds true with probability tending to one as the number of vertices tends to infinity.